TheMegamind/sync-holes/sync-holes/README.md

 - Verify that the `.env` file is correctly configured.
 - Check permissions on directories for logs and temporary files.

+## Future Enhancements
+**Currently Planned or Under Consideration**
+- Ability to synchronize more than two Pi-holes
+- Ability to chose import options via command-line
+- Optional Docker Installation

 ## License

 This project is licensed under the MIT License.
 See the script header for details.